Antimatter543/old-site/_posts/2021-05-20-on-crushes.md

 1. They have to be respectable.
 It doesn't matter if they have the equivalent intelligence of 500000x Albert Einsteins; if I can't respect them as a person, it's an instant nope.
 2. I might have a thing towards intelligence / work ethic / perseverance.
-3. Some other factors (probably hormonal, how much workload I'm under, etc. Just normal things that other people also have).
+3. Some other factors (probably hormonal, how much workload I'm under, etc. Just normal things that other people also have.
+I think the atypical crushes during Years 10-12 may occur within individuals who, despite increased workload, have actually experienced less stress these years. *Maybe*.)
 4. Now that I think about, definitely some level of independence / I don't give a shit (don't ask me why, but hair that isn't perfectly straight and has some 'electricity' (thus, the lack of giving a shit in this aspect of life) in it looks better to me than perfectly normal hair.)

-For all cases S1, S2, S3 (like State 1,2,3 in RL..?
+For all cases S1, S2, S3 (like State 1,2,3 in reinforcement learning..?
 No?
 Ok, like seasons 1, 2, 3), the crush was majorly friend based and slightly romantic.
 Especially in S3.
 I'd much rather end up as long term friends (back at the "I have to be able to respect them as a person" thing) than have some dumb infatuation period.

 We'll talk about S3 here.
 In this case, I'd realise she had the potential to be a life-long friend long before any limerence formed.
 After a large number of ticks were ticked off some imaginary checklist, le pepega brain did the following:
 ```